Towards a grand narrative for the 21st century

 Let’s make sure it is the former not the latter.

 If we were to summarise the above as a grand narrative for the post-industrial 21st century, what would it look like?
-I've created a first draft and hope to develop this aspect in the second phase of the project.
+The first draft is now open for feedback and discussion.

 Please log in to give feedback.